Cost Efficient Fairness Audit Under Partial Feedback: Fairness Audit under Mixture Model

-\begin{remark} The cost incurred by \texttt{Exp-Audit} is significantly lower than that of \texttt{RS-Audit} (see Theorems~\ref{theorem:cost-and-sample-bound-of-RS-audit} and~\ref{theorem:cost-bound-of-Exp-Audit}).
-In the guarantee of \texttt{Exp-Audit} (Theorem~\ref{theorem:cost-bound-of-Exp-Audit}), the term involved with $c_{lab}$, the cost of requesting a negative label ($Y = 0$), is a problem-dependent constant and independent of $\varepsilon$.
-In most applications, $c_{lab} \gg c_{feat}$ and therefore, \texttt{Exp-Audit} shows that it is possible to achieve a significantly smaller cost under suitable assumptions.
-This motivates the study of scenarios where the audit cost is better than that for the black-box case, as an interesting future direction. \end{remark}
+\begin{remark} The cost incurred by \texttt{Exp-Audit} is significantly lower than that of \texttt{RS-Audit} (see Theorems~\ref{theorem:cost-and-sample-bound-of-RS-audit} and~\ref{theorem:cost-bound-of-Exp-Audit}) because the term involved with $c_{lab}$, the cost of requesting a negative label ($Y = 0$), is a problem-dependent constant and independent of $\varepsilon$ for \texttt{Exp-Audit}.
+Note that in most applications, $c_{lab} \gg c_{feat}$.
+This motivates the study of scenarios where the audit cost is lower than the black-box case, as an interesting future direction. \end{remark}

 \begin{remark} The design of \texttt{Exp-Audit} has two novel aspects.
-The first is to view the past database under partial feedback as a collection of truncated samples from a distribution which allows us to use the past data for learning the distribution parameters using techniques for learning from truncated samples~\cite{lee2023learningexponential,daskalakis2018efficient}.
-The second is to use MAP oracles as a proxy for true labels under a suitable separation condition (which is weaker than that required for recovering a good clustering~\cite{dasgupta1999learning,dasgupta2007aProbabilistic,vempala2002spectral,kannan2005spectral}, see~\cite{mahalanabis2011learning} Table 1).
-To do this, we generalize the result on learning with MAP oracles from spherical Gaussians~\cite{mahalanabis2011learning} to general exponential family which may be of independent interest and show that under the novel cost model introduced in this work, it leads to direct improvement in the cost incurred by the algorithm. \end{remark}
+The first is to view the past database under partial feedback as a collection of truncated samples which allows us to learn the distribution parameters using techniques for learning from truncated samples~\cite{lee2023learningexponential,daskalakis2018efficient} using past data.
+The second is to construct approximate MAP oracles as a proxy for true labels under a suitable separation condition.
+For this, we generalize the result of~\cite{mahalanabis2011learning} from spherical Gaussians to general exponential family (may be of independent interest), leading to improvement in the audit cost. \end{remark}

-\begin{remark} In \texttt{Exp-Audit}, besides solving the fairness audit problem, we also recover the parameters $q_{y \mid a}$ and $\theta^*_{y,a}$ within $\varepsilon$ accuracy.
-With these parameters, one can recover a classifier whose error rate is at most $O(\varepsilon)$ more than the error rate of the Bayes optimal classifier.
-This also allows us to study the fairness-accuracy tradeoff since we can now express the Bayes error and unfairness metrics using distribution parameters with high accuracy \cite{corbett2017algorithmic, dutta2020there, zhao2022inherent}. \end{remark}
+\begin{remark} In \texttt{Exp-Audit}, besides solving the audit problem, we also recover the parameters $q_{y \mid a}$ and $\theta^*_{y,a}$ within $\varepsilon$ error which can be used to obtain a classifier with error rate at most $O(\varepsilon)$ more than that of the Bayes optimal classifier.
+Moreover, fairness-accuracy tradeoff can be studied by expressing the Bayes error and unfairness metrics using learnt distribution parameters with high accuracy \cite{corbett2017algorithmic, dutta2020there, zhao2022inherent}. \end{remark}